cyberbotics/webots/projects/samples/contests/robocup/controllers/referee/tests/ready_positioning_test/README.md

-On this test scenario, we have some robots initially placed outside of the field in valid positions and are going to be in an illegal popsition after finishing ready state:
+On this test scenario, we have some robots initially placed outside of the field in valid positions and are going to be in illegal positions after finishing ready state:

 The following should happen: